PhilJbt/Synak/code/web/README.md

 ## IV.
 USER PERMISSIONS
 In case you want to provide an access to the **Web Panel** to multiple individuals, give them different permissions may be necessary.\
 Disabled by default, just create the permissions file to enable it.
+1. Copy the [/var/www/synak/res/webpanel.permissions.SAMPLE](root/var/www/synak/res/webpanel.permissions.SAMPLE) file to ```/var/www/synak/res/webpanel.permissions```
-1. Edit the [/var/www/synak/res/webpanel.permissions.SAMPLE](root/var/www/synak/res/webpanel.permissions.SAMPLE) **Json** file, and add any user you want with rights below
+2. Edit the ```/var/www/synak/res/webpanel.permissions``` file and add any user with their rights\

-2. Rename [/var/www/synak/res/webpanel.permissions.SAMPLE](root/var/www/synak/res/webpanel.permissions.SAMPLE) into ```/var/www/synak/res/webpanel.permissions```
+The **Web Panel** permissions file is a Json where each array corresponds to a new user and each element in that array is a granted right.

 STRING FOR PERMISSIONS FILE | WHERE TO FIND IN THE WEB PANEL | PURPOSE
 ------------ | ------------- | -------------